-An intriguing conundrum on the Net is the constant belly-aching from many audiophools and other vested interests that "sinewaves are simple", and are therefore a poor test of an amplifier's distortion performance.
+An intriguing conundrum on the Net is the constant belly-aching from many vested interests that "sinewaves are simple", and are therefore a poor test of an amplifier's distortion performance.
 If this were true, then a low distortion sinewave oscillator would not pose any problems to build, indeed, it too would be 'simple'.
-This being the case, I challenge the 'phools and vested interests to build a simple variable frequency sinewave generator with minimal (or no) distortion.
+This being the case, I challenge those who believe this nonsense to build a simple variable frequency sinewave generator with minimal (or no) distortion.
 It's simple, isn't it?

-Alas, this is not the case, and there are many different schemes published that desperately attempt to obtain a low distortion sinewave, without having to revert to complex high-bitrate digital synthesis, and without using the venerable (and now unobtainable) RA53 or similar NTC thermistor.
-While it is comparatively easy to make a sinewave generator that has low distortion at one or two spot frequencies, a variable generator is another matter altogether.
+Alas, this is not the case, and there are many different schemes published that desperately attempt to obtain a low distortion sinewave, without having to revert to complex high-bitrate digital synthesis, and without using the venerable (and now unobtainable) R53/ RA53 or similar NTC thermistor.
+Even a sinewave generator that has low distortion at one or two spot frequencies isn't easy, and a variable generator takes the difficulty to another level.
 Ideally, a high purity sinewave generator will not require tuned filters at the output to reduce distortion.

 In this article, I will concentrate on variable frequency oscillators, because while spot frequencies can be useful if you only need to check distortion at a couple of frequencies, most people like to be able to test filters, amplifiers, loudspeakers, and other devices that are generally expected to be able to reproduce more than one (or two) frequencies.
 However, there are many requirements for single-frequency sinewave oscillators, so they are not avoided altogether.

 Note that this article is very specific - it deals only with 'linear' oscillators - those that are designed to generate a sinewave.
 Even more specifically, the range is limited to audio frequencies, plus at least a couple of octaves either side.
 Most audio oscillators are expected to be able to cover the range from about 5Hz up to at least 100kHz.